 Speedskating can be done on any lake or rink.
-You can skate on your own or participate as a direct member through GMSA ice sessions.
+You can skate on your own or participate in local ice sessions.
 However, if you’d like to be a part of a team, skate with an organized group or would like to train for competitions – a club may be the option for you!

 Contact: Med City email